Skip to content

 Published Updated 3 {n} min read

-.evtx is the binary Windows Event Log format Microsoft shipped with Windows Vista to replace the older .evt.
-It's the spine of every Windows incident response: logons, service installs, scheduled tasks, PowerShell command lines, and Sysmon process trees all serialise into it.
-This post is the index — a one-screen orientation, then links to the deeper posts on the channels and Event IDs that actually matter on a case.
+.evtx is the binary Windows Event Log format Microsoft shipped with Vista to replace the older .evt.
+It is the spine of every Windows incident response: logons, service installs, scheduled tasks, PowerShell command lines, Sysmon process trees.
+All of it serialises into this format.
+This post is the index.
+A one-screen orientation, then links to the deeper posts on the channels and Event IDs that actually matter on a case.

 New to .evtx?
 Start with what an .evtx file is and how to open one.
-The rest of this post is the channel-and-Event-ID orientation for analysts already comfortable with the format.
+The rest of this post assumes you are already comfortable with the format and want to know what to read first when a host is on fire.

 Where the files live

 Live logs sit under C:\Windows\System32\winevt\Logs\.
-Each channel is one .evtx file.
-The defaults you'll always have:
+One channel, one .evtx file.
+The defaults you will always have:

-• Setup.evtx / ForwardedEvents.evtx — install records and forwarded WEF traffic.
+• Setup.evtx and ForwardedEvents.evtx.
+Install records and forwarded WEF traffic.

-• Microsoft-Windows-Sysmon%4Operational.evtx — only present if Sysmon is installed, but worth gold when it is.
+• Microsoft-Windows-Sysmon%4Operational.evtx.
+Only present if Sysmon is installed.
+Worth gold when it is.

 The Event IDs to know